mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 curl --data "url=https://www.matthias-endler.de" http://localhost:8000/
 ```

-We get some ID back, that we can use to retrieve the URL again.
+We get some ID back that we can use to retrieve the URL again.
 In my case, this was `gY`.
 Go to your browser and request it: [http://localhost:8000/gY](http://localhost:8000/gY)
 You should be redirected to my homepage.

 ### Summary

-Rocket provides awesome documentation and a great community.
+Rocket provides fantastic documentation and a great community.
 It really feels like an idiomatic Rustlang web framework.

 I hope you had some fun while playing with Rocket.